gojimmypi/gojimmypi.github.io/_posts/2025-03-16-Using-wolfssl-in-Visual-Studio.md

 Some features will utilize the operating system as appropriate, such as networking.

 The Visual Studio `wolfssl.vcxproj` for the [C# Examples](https://github.com/wolfSSL/wolfssl/tree/master/wrapper/CSharp) is a Visual C project file.
-To use wolfSSL for a typical Windows application, the DLL will need to be compiled with the `WOLFSSL_DLL`.
+To use wolfSSL for a typical Windows application, the DLL will need to be compiled with the `WOLFSSL_DLL` preprocessor macro.
 See new details in [my dev branch](https://github.com/gojimmypi/wolfssl/blob/dev-35/wrapper/CSharp/README.md) coming soon to the upstream repository in [wolfssl PR #8562](https://github.com/wolfSSL/wolfssl/pull/8562).

 The `wolfSSL_CSharp.csproj` [C# Wrapper for wolfssl](https://github.com/wolfSSL/wolfssl/tree/master/wrapper/CSharp/wolfSSL_CSharp) is  optional for C# developers.